 This course is designed for beginners and relative beginners to Te Reo Māori or Māori culture.
-There will be homework assigned each week and it will be necessary to practise for a short time (5-10 minutes) to practise each day.
+There will be homework assigned each week and you will need to allocate a short time (5-10 minutes) to practise each day.

 "Languages are inseparably linked to the social and cultural contexts in which they are used.
 Languages and cultures play a key role in developing our personal, group, national, and human identities.
 Every language has its own ways of expressing meanings; each has intrinsic value and special significance for its users."
 The New Zealand Curriculum, p.24